Checklist for international programme students and students taking freestanding courses

 Take the following steps to get your student login:

-• Read and sign the IT-login contract these are the rules that apply to your account and you accept them by acknowledgning the account.
-You can read more about it here: New student - information about student IT account.
-You are able to create your student IT account now by following the instructions below.
+1. Read and sign the IT-login contract, which outlines the rules applicable to your account.
+By acknowledging the account, you accept these rules.
+You can find more information about it here: New student - information about student IT account.
+You can create your student IT account now by following the instructions below.

 Students with a Swedish personal identity number